motamman/signalk-units-preference/README.md

 propulsion.*.rpm      → All engine RPM paths
 electrical.**.voltage → All voltage paths under electrical
 ```

+**Path Patterns List** (Accordion - Default: All Closed):
+- Each pattern is collapsible - click to expand/collapse details
+- **Accordion behavior**: Opening one pattern closes all others
+- Shows pattern, category, and priority in header
+- Edit button: Modify all pattern settings with dropdowns
+- Delete button: Remove pattern with confirmation

 #### **Path Overrides**
 Assign specific units to individual paths.